Glengeera Forest Regeneration Project

 Project Information:

-Human-induced regeneration projects involve establishing permanent native forests by changing land management practices to allow native vegetation to regenerate, ultimately aiming for a canopy cover of at least 20%.
-For this project, this is achieved through assisted regeneration from in-situ seed sources (including rootstock and lignotubers) on land that was previously cleared of vegetation and where regrowth was suppressed for at least 10 years prior.
-Project activities focus on ceasing the mechanical or chemical destruction of regrowth and managing feral animals in a humane manner.
+This project aims to establish permanent native forests through assisted regeneration from in-situ seed sources, including rootstock and lignotubers.
+The project activities take place on land that was previously cleared of vegetation and where regrowth had been continuously suppressed for at least 10 years prior to commencement.
+To achieve this, the proponents have committed to ceasing the mechanical and chemical destruction of regrowth, alongside managing feral animals in a humane manner.